stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 And then we kind of work it out from there.
 Things have changed as we go. [__TIM:__ Mm.]
-But also just 'cause-- not because we've gone and said weird stuff that we have to factor in, but also because just our idea of what we want to do has changed.
+But also just 'cause-- Not because we've gone and said weird stuff that we have to factor in, but also because just our idea of what we want to do has changed.

 #### TIM